-A sponsor shall submit to the EMEA one original (signed and dated) and two copies of the complete application for designation including full copies of bibliographical references submitted as part of the application.
-The original and each of the paper copies should be bound separately, preferably in ring binders.
+A sponsor shall submit to the EMEA one original (signed and dated) paper version of the complete application for designation including full copies of bibliographical references part of the application.
+The original paper version should be bound, preferably in ring binders.

-Sponsors are requested to submit one additional copy of the application in electronic form:
+Sponsors are requested to submit two copies of the application in electronic form (saved on CD-Rom):

-- application form and sections A-E of the application in a word-processable format - translation of the name of the product and the proposed orphan indication (as mentioned above) into the 11 official languages of the European Union to be provided in a word-processable format - where possible a complete copy of the bibliography saved on to a CD-Rom.
+- application form and sections A-E of the application in a word-processable format - translation of the name of the product and the proposed orphan indication (as mentioned above) into the official languages of the European Union, plus Icelandic and Norwegian, to be provided in a word-processable format - where possible a complete copy of the bibliography.